Pregnant teacher battling COVID-19 asks parents to be patient during distance learning

 After a four and a half hour school board meeting Monday night, Housman said she was appalled at the comments some parents and some community members made on social media about the district's decision.

 "They are saying very harsh, hurtful things that teachers are being selfish, [that] we just want to work from home and making outlandish remarks," she said.
 "It's very hard to read.
-Finally now that I have caught COVID, I'm not sitting back and listening anymore.
+Finally, now that I have caught COVID, I'm not sitting back and listening anymore.
 It's time to speak up.
 This disease is real."

 So Housman took to Facebook to make a video.
 In it, she was frank.